hitechforeveryone/mud/README.md

 ## Please Compile to Run/play
 * /src/server/Server.java - This is the server that runs the MUD and that clients may connect to.
+Requires Read/Write privs on your server for File I/O (player saves, new/edit worlds, zones, rooms, mobs, objs, scripts)
 * /src/client/Client.java - optional, to play from your commandline or IDE console.